codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 %}

 {:start="2"}
-1. (Applies only to projects and pipelines only) To import existing variables individually, click **Import from Text**.
+1. (Applies only to projects and pipelines) To import existing variables individually, click **Import from Text**.
   * Add the names of the variables to import.
   * Click **Import**
-1. (Applies only to projects and pipelines only) To import them from a file, click **Import from File**.
+1. (Applies only to projects and pipelines) To import them from a file, click **Import from File**.
   * Browse to the file to import, and then click **Import**.
 1. Click **Save**.